prince-mishra/managers-playbook/README.md

 ## Ticket and PR process

-1. Set contributing guidelines for the team.
+1. Set contributing guidelines, including Code Review guidelines for the team.
 1. PRs should always be prioritized.
-Aim for review SLA of 1 hour.
+Aim for review SLA of T+2 day.
 1. Automate opinions like style with linting or code formatters like [black](https://github.com/ambv/black).